PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 This 2-step delivery aims to ensure the stability of the changes before they are made definitive.

-This means that in 1.7.8, the default Product page

 The new page includes:
 - **A bulk suppression in the image manager**